steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-configuration.md

 as well.

 By default, Submissions created by Deployment Tests that are received by Deposit Services are fully processed; however, the Deposit is not actually sent to the remote repository.
-However, this can be changed by setting `TEST_DATA_SKIP_DEPOSITS` to `false`, which will cause the Deposit to be sent to the remote repository.
-Additionally, when skip deposits for test data is false, if the remote repository is a DSpace repository, the Deposit Item in DSpace will be deleted by the Deployment Test Data Service.
+This can be changed by setting `TEST_DATA_SKIP_DEPOSITS` to `false`, which will cause the Deposit to be sent to the remote repository.
+Additionally, when `TEST_DATA_SKIP_DEPOSITS` is `false`, if the remote repository is a DSpace repository, the Deposit Item in DSpace will be deleted by the Deployment Test Data Service.

 [1]: https://docs.spring.io/spring-framework/reference/core/resources.html#resources-implementations